Adult Website Owners Adult Websites

 When deciding which option to go for, it is vital to consider the following:

-A Clean Slate: if you’re looking for a domain that gives you complete control over brand alignment, history, and credibility, a new domain may be the answer.
+• A Clean Slate: If you’re looking for a domain that gives you complete control over brand alignment, history, and credibility, a new domain may be the answer.

 In summary, old domains allow you to build on a site’s existing SEO and reputation.
-In contrast, new domains offer creative freedom and a chance for SEO growth through keyword relevance.

 Considering your business model and goals can help you determine your best choice.